-2.3 MEMORY REQUIREMENTS
+2.3 Memory Requirements

 The memory of the server has to be large enough to fit the cache and zones loaded off disk.
 The max-cache-size option can be used to limit the amount of memory used by the cache, at the expense of reducing cache hit rates and causing more DNS traffic.
-Additionally, if additional section caching (Section 6.2) is enabled, the max-acache-size option can be used to limit the amount of memory used by the mechanism.
 It is still good practice to have enough memory to load all zone and cache data into memory --- unfortunately, the best way to determine this for a given installation is to watch the name server in operation.
 After a few weeks the server process should reach a relatively stable size where entries are expiring from the cache as fast as they are being inserted.